vuestorefront/storefront-ui/apps/docs/components/components/radio.md

 <!-- end react -->
 </Showcase>

-## Radio with control on left
+### Radio with leading control

-Radio base component with input control aligned to the left.
+It's a best practice to use label with your `SfRadio` component so users can understand what the input is for.

 <Showcase showcase-name="Radio/RadioLeading">